Algol-like languages, functional languages, imperative languages, programming languages, interference control

 In "Syntactic Control of Interference" (POPL, 1978), J. C. Reynolds proposes three design principles intended to constrain the scope of imperative state effects in Algol-like languages.
 The resulting linguistic framework seems to be a very satisfactory way of combining functional and imperative concepts, having the desirable attributes of both purely functional languages (such as pcf) and simple imperative languages (such as the language of while programs).
 However, Reynolds points out that the "obvious" syntax for interference control has the unfortunate property that fi-reductions do not always preserve typings.
 Reynolds has subsequently presented a solution to this problem (ICALP, 1989), but it is fairly complicated and requires intersection types in the type system.
 Here, we present a much simpler solution which does not require intersection types.
 We first describe a new type system inspired in part by linear logic and verify that reductions preserve typings.
 We then define a class of "bireflective" models, which provide a categorical analysis of structure underlying the new typing rules; a companion paper "Bireflectivity," in this volume, exposes wider ramifications of this structure.
 Finally, we describe a concrete model for an illustrative programming language based on the new type system; this improves on earlier such efforts in that states are not assumed to be structured using locations.

-O'Hearn, P. W.; Power, A. J.; Takeyama, M.; and Tennent, R. D., "Syntactic Control of Interference Revisited" (1995).
-L.C.
-Smith College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
-Paper 12.
+O'Hearn, Peter W.; Power, A. J.; Takeyama, M.; and Tennent, R. D., "Syntactic Control of Interference Revisited" (1995).
+College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
+12.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.